ilmdev0/ilm_dev/content/index.md

 ---
-title: Hi there, I'm Sajib 🤝
+title: Md.
+Sajib Pramanic
 tags:
+"Hi there, I'm Sajib 🤝":
 ---
 I'm an Internet of Things (IoT) student at the [[Savonia University of Applied Sciences]], passionate about software, robotics, and AI.